 Short-Term Loans

 Short-term loans up to a maximum of \$300.00 may be obtained through the Office of Financial Aid to cover 80 percent of the cost of tuition.
-It takes approximately one week to process the loan and there is a \$6.00 service charge.
+There is a \$6.00 service charge.

 Emergency Short-Term Loans